suzgunmirac/hupd/README.md

 - [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1TzDDCDt368cUErH86Zc_P2aw9bXaaZy1?usp=sharing) [ HUPD Examples: Loading HUPD By Using HuggingFace's Libraries](https://colab.research.google.com/drive/1TzDDCDt368cUErH86Zc_P2aw9bXaaZy1?usp=sharing)
 - [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1TzDDCDt368cUErH86Zc_P2aw9bXaaZy1?usp=sharing) [ HUPD Examples: Using the HUPD DistilRoBERTa Model](https://colab.research.google.com/drive/11t69BWcAVXndQxAOCpKaGkKkEYJSfydT?usp=sharing)
 - [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1TzDDCDt368cUErH86Zc_P2aw9bXaaZy1?usp=sharing) [ HUPD Examples: Using the HUPD T5-Small Summarization Model](https://colab.research.google.com/drive/1VkCtrRIryzev_ixDjmJcfJNK-q6Vx24y?usp=sharing)

-## Jupyter Notebooks
-Please feel free to take a look at our notebooks if you would like to run the code in an interactive session or plot some of the figures in our paper by yourself.
-* `Exploring the Data Fields of HUPD.ipynb`: To explore some of the data fields within HUPD.
-* `Loading HUPD By Using HuggingFace's Libraries.ipynb`: To learn how to load and use HUPD using Hugging Face's libraries.

 ## Experiments and Tasks
 Let us first provide a brief overview of each task we consider in our paper: